 Dane Vanhoozer comes to SHRA with a BA in History and an MA in Cultural Resource Management.
-Dane’s interest in history and his career with the U.S. Forest Service as a wildland firefighter informed his decision to take courses from environmental historian – and editor of the Journal of Environmental History- Dr. Lisa Brady as an undergraduate at Boise State University.
-Dr. Brady encouraged Dane to explore his fascination with nature’s role as an active participant in history, specifically as it related to public lands management.
-In May 2009, Dane graduated Summa Cum Laude with a BA in History and a Minor in Japanese Studies.
+Dane’s interest in history and his career with the U.S. Forest Service (USFS) as a wildland firefighter informed his decision to take courses from environmental historian – and editor of the Journal of Environmental History – <a href=”https://history.boisestate.edu/faculty-staff/lisa-brady/”>Dr. Lisa Brady</a> as an undergraduate at Boise State University.
+Dr. Brady encouraged Dane to explore environmental history, specifically as it related to public lands management.
+In May 2009, Dane graduated <em>Summa Cum Laude</em> with a BA in History and a Minor in Japanese Studies.

-Dane’s continued interest in environmental history led him to enroll in a history graduate program at Colorado State University in Fort Collins, Colorado in August of 2014.
-While in Fort Collins, Dane worked closely with the preeminent environmental historian and co-founder of The Public Lands History Center at Colorado State University–Dr. Mark Fiege.
-Dane pursued his interest in public lands management by working with Rocky Mountain National Park to examine the park’s controversial policy of lethally removing elk to address the environmental problems caused by an over-abundant elk herd.
-Dane presented his research to park staff and the public at Rocky Mountain National Park’s Biennial Research Conference in February of 2015.
-In addition to working with public lands agencies, Dane also worked with the Colorado Humanities as a Content Specialist for the Colorado Encyclopedia, where he produced original scholarship to be used by Colorado’s state school system.
-In August 2016, Dane graduated Summa Cum Laude from Colorado State University with an MA in Cultural Resource Management.
+In 2014, Dane enrolled in the graduate program in history at Colorado State University, working closely with environmental historian and co-founder of The Public Lands History Center at CSU, <a href=”http://www.montana.edu/history/people/markfiege.html”>Dr. Mark Fiege</a>.
+Coursework included American Architectural History, Historic Preservation, and Heritage Resource Management, while his research, done in conjunction with Rocky Mountain National Park, examined an over-abundant elk herd’s environmental impacts and the park’s controversial response of lethally removing the elk.
+In February 2015, Dane presented his research to park staff and the public at Rocky Mountain National Park’s Biennial Research Conference.
+Dane also worked with the Colorado Humanities as a Content Specialist for the Colorado Encyclopedia during graduate school, where he produced original scholarship to be used by Colorado’s state school system.
+Dane’s experience includes preparation of National Register of Historic Places nomination forms and reports for the Historic American Buildings Survey (HABS), Historic American Engineering Record (HAER), and Historic American Landscape Survey (HALS).
+Dane was also trained in a full range of federal compliance regulation, specifically Section 106 of the National Historic Preservation Act procedures.
+In August 2016, Dane graduated <em>Summa Cum Laude</em> from Colorado State University with an M.A. in Cultural Resource Management.